Read our tips on when to breastfeed your baby and how much milk they need.

 Will I produce enough milk?

-The more you breastfeed your baby, the more milk you will produce (Jonas and Woodside, 2016).
-If your baby is attached properly, and you’re both comfortable and feeding them when they ask for it, you will make enough milk for them (Infant and Young Child Feeding, 2009; Kent et al, 2012).
+The more you breastfeed your baby, the more milk you will produce (Daly & Hartmann, 1995).
+If your baby is attached properly, and you’re both comfortable and feeding them when they ask for it, you will make enough milk for them (Kent et al, 2012; WHO 2019).

 How do I know when to feed my baby?

-When your baby is hungry they may give you little signals, known as early feeding cues (NHS, 2016a,b).
+When your baby is hungry they may give you little signals, known as early feeding cues (NHS, 2019a,b).
 They might:

 • get restless